MicrosoftEdge/WebView2Announcements/README.md

 # WebView2Announcements

-This repo is for team announcements only, including new releases, API proposals, and potentially major regressions.
+This repo is for team announcements only, including new releases, API proposals, and app compat issues.
 To file a bug or feature request on WebView2, please use the [WebViewFeedback repo](https://github.com/MicrosoftEdge/WebViewFeedback/issues) and create a new issue.